citynetwork/docs/docs/contrib/modifications.md

 # Modifying content on this site

-You have two options for editing content: directly in your browser using GitHub, or using a Git-based workflow from your local work environment.
+You have two options for editing content: directly in your browser using GitHub, or from your local work environment using a Git-based workflow.

 ## Notes on content additions